davewalker60/pmdup/pages/about-camp.md

 * Hanging out at the beach palapa
 * Walks on the beach
 * Exploring restaurants and cuisines
+* Community offerings led by camp participants, like afternoon watercolor painting, playback theatre, universal worship service, and sessions on a variety of topics depending on the gifts, skills, and wisdom present amongst us!
 * Spending time one-on-one or in small groups with other attendees
 * Music jams
 * And for those who desire to attend, even a Super Bowl party in years when the game happens during camp.

-All of these experiences allow for a spaciousness that most camps don’t have.
+All of these experiences allow for a unique feeling of spaciousness and a collaborative, co-creative spirit unique to our community.

-We also believe the community creates the experience.
-Rather than having a focus on specific teachers, our core values are connection and Presence, both within and outside the Dance sessions.
+We believe that the community creates the experience rather than having a focus on a specific teacher.
+Our core values are connection, open-heartedness, and Presence, both within and outside the Dance sessions.

-This vision was set into place by Bernie, later joined by Sky, and you can see more about how we work at [https://skyness.net/wp-content/uploads/2023/04/Bernie-and-Sky-Why-come.pdf](https://skyness.net/wp-content/uploads/2023/04/Bernie-and-Sky-Why-come.pdf){:target="_blank"}.
+This vision was set into place over 20 years ago by Bernie and Adrianna Heideman, later joined by Sky Roshay, and then Jen Friedman.

+This year, we hope to carry forward the legacy of joy and love which has always made the Puerto Morelos Dance Camp such a special experience.